 Washington held the Fever to only nine points in the second and fourth quarter.
 Myisha Hines-Allen poured in 27 points and 10 rebounds on 65-percent shooting from the field for the Mystics.
 Four other Mystics were able to score double figures and chip in on the scoring outburst.

-Delle Donne’s absence will continue on the season as the league refused to grant her a medical exemption to sit out the 2020 season for her COVID-19 related concerns because of her underlying health condition of Lyme disease.
+Furthermore, Delle Donne’s absence will continue on the season as the league refused to grant her a medical exemption to sit out the 2020 season for her COVID-19 related concerns because of her underlying health condition of Lyme disease.

-The Mystics will also be without Point guard Natasha Cloud will be sitting out this season to work on social justice reform and Tina Charles is also seeking a medical exemption.
+Additionally, the Mystics will also be without Point guard Natasha Cloud will be sitting out this season to work on social justice reform and Tina Charles is also seeking a medical exemption.
 LaToya Sanders is also sitting out due to health concerns.